 BigCommerce Note: BigCommerce will never send you an email with a link to update your store or your login credentials.
 If you receive an email, phone call, or text from “BigCommerce” in which personal information is requested, contact customer support directly for validation.

 When your device or network becomes infected with malware or ransomware — a type of malware — you may be locked out of all your important data and systems.
 Downtime is expensive, but regular backups of your site data can help keep this from being a devastating blow to your business.
-And by not clicking on suspicious links or installing unknown software on a computer, you can be better protected against attacks.
+By not clicking on suspicious links or installing unknown software on a computer, you can be better protected against attacks.

 You may be at risk if your ecommerce site insecurely stores data in a SQL database.
 If not properly validated, a malicious query injected into a packaged payload can give the attacker access to view and even manipulate any information in a database.

 E-skimming refers to a method of stealing credit card information and personal data from payment card processing pages on ecommerce sites.
 Attackers gain access to your site either via a successful phishing attempt, brute force attack, XSS, or third-party compromise, then capture in real time the payment information your shoppers enter into the checkout page.

 The compliance standards mentioned above aren’t going away.
 In fact, trends in privacy concerns indicate that we should expect more regulations in the future as people of all ages are increasingly concerned with where their data is going.